jdelic/authserver/README.rst

 SPAPI_DBUSERS         A comma-separated list of database users which are being
                       granted access to the stored procedure API in migration ``0003_opensmtpd_access``.
+DATABASE_URL          When client SSL certificates or usernames and passwords
+                      are used to connect to the database instead of Vault, then this URL (parsed by dj-database-url) is used to connect.
 ====================  ========================================================